microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 In a traditional microservice application, a large amount of development effort would be invested building plumbing code to consume the RabbitMQ libraries and SDKs.

-Hopefully, you can easily see how Dapr building blocks and components abstracts the complexity of building complex distributed applications.
+Hopefully, you can easily see how Dapr building blocks and components abstract the complexity of building complex distributed applications.

 With Dapr, how much work would be involved to switch message brokers, say, from RabbitMQ to Azure Service Bus?